 Addiction is a lonely disease, and people actively engaging in substance abuse often feel disconnected or cut off from others, especially from loved ones who don’t know about their alcohol or drug abuse, or who object to it.
 The same goes for individuals undergoing treatment for drug addiction, who may be feeling lost or alone, or even afraid, and since they likely relied on alcohol or drugs to deal with such unpleasant feelings in the past, trying to stay sober at a rehab facility can be a confusing and solitary experience.
 That’s where activity group therapy comes in.
 The goal of group therapy is for each client to gain a deeper understanding of his or her substance use disorder while giving support to and receiving support from other members of the group.

 Too often, people trapped in a destructive cycle of active addiction have no one to talk to about their problems, nor do they have a healthy outlet where they can vent their frustrations or figure out how to heal.
 One of the benefits of a group therapy setting is that recovering addicts and alcoholics can voice their troubles and concerns and speak freely about their substance abuse without fear of judgment while listening to others and helping them work through their issues.
-In doing so, they can shed that feeling of isolation that comes with addiction, as the people around them are struggling with issues that are only too familiar.
+In doing so, they can shed that feeling of isolation that comes with addiction, as the people around them are struggling with problems that are only too familiar.
 This type of give-and-take interaction helps improve confidence and communication among members of the group, which can, in turn, aid in relapse prevention.

 Contact A Forever Recovery Today